msholes06/academic-kickstart/content/author/admin/_index.md

 +++

-I am currently a graduate student in Health Informatics and Analytics at University of North Carolina Charlotte.
+I am currently a graduate student in Health Informatics and Analytics at the University of North Carolina Charlotte.
 I am a lifetime learner and Data Science novice.
-I enjoy the outdoor with my wife and goldendoodle Bruno.
-I am an entreprenuer by heart and love to build and invent the future.
+I enjoy the outdoors with my wife and goldendoodle Bruno.
+I am an entreprenuer by heart and enjoy re-inventing the wheel.